Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

 \begin{theorem} $\cfltwov\not\sqsubseteq_{ref} \cflsv$. \end{theorem}

 Since $\cflsv\subseteq \cfltwov\subseteq \cflmv$ holds, Theorem \ref{CFL2V-refine-CFLSV} clearly leads to a negative answer to Question \ref{CFLMV-refine-k=1}.
-The proof of the theorem is essentially a manifestation of the following intuition: since an npda relies on limited functionality of its memory device, it cannot simulate simultaneously two independent computation paths of another npda along a single computation path.
+The proof of this theorem is essentially a manifestation of the following intuition: since an npda relies on limited functionality of its memory device (a stack), along any single computation path, it cannot simulate simultaneously two independent computation paths of another npda.

 Instead of providing a detailed proof for Theorem \ref{CFL2V-refine-CFLSV}, we wish to present a simple and clear argument to demonstrate a slightly stronger result regarding a subclass of $\cfltwov$.
-To justify an introduction of such a subclass, we need to address that even if a function $f$ is single-valued, its underlying npda on each input may have numerous computation paths producing the same value of $f$.
-Controlling the number of those particular computation paths may be difficult for npda's.
-Let us call an npda $N$ with a write-only output tape {\em unambiguous} if, for every input $x$ and any output value $y$, $N$ has exactly one accepting computation path producing $y$.
-Let $\ucfltwov$ denote the class of all $2$-valued partial functions computed in linear time by unambiguous npda's with output tapes.
+To justify an introduction of such a subclass, we need to address that even if a function $f$ is single-valued, its underlying npda on each input may have numerous accepting computation paths, each of which produces the same value of $f$.
+Hence, controlling the number of those accepting computation paths may be difficult for npda's.
+We thus restrict our attention on special npda's that have ``few'' accepting computation paths for each output value.
+Let us first call an npda $N$ with a write-only output tape {\em unambiguous} if, for every input $x$ and any output value $y$, $N$ has exactly one accepting computation path producing $y$.
+Finally, we denote by $\ucfltwov$ the class of all $2$-valued partial functions computed in linear time by unambiguous npda's equipped with output tapes.
 Succinctly, those functions are called {\em unambiguously 2-valued}.
 Obviously, $\ucfltwov\subseteq \cfltwov$ holds.

 Throughout this paper, we wish to show the following stronger separation result (than Theorem \ref{CFL2V-refine-CFLSV}), which is referred to as the ``main theorem'' in the subsequent sections.

 \begin{theorem}[Main Theorem] $\ucfltwov\not\sqsubseteq_{ref}\cflsv$. \end{theorem}